justinalm/justinalm.github.io/_work/the-jostle-blog.md

     <h2><a id="Listing_pages_62"></a>Listing pages</h2>
     <p>For the listings pages, we changed the design to use our 16x9 featured images, which are used in the header of the article.
 This way, we no longer needed a secondary, small, square asset.
 Less to prep, maintain, and mess up in the future.
 Also, the full glory of our illustrations get exposed for the world to enjoy!</p>
     <img class="u-mar-t05  u-mar-b05" src="/uploads/the-jostle-blog/image-sizing.jpg" alt="Image sizing">
-    <p>We added some variation to listings page to make it more engaging.
-Varying the size of article summaries enabled us to highlight recent articles, then direct attention futher down the listings, and surface useful resources and popular articles on the right—content outside the chronology of the feed.</p>
+    <p>We added some variation to the listings pages to make them more engaging.
+Varying the size of each listing enabled us to highlight recent articles, then direct attention futher down the list, and surface useful resources and popular articles on the right—content outside the chronology of the feed.</p>
 </div>

 <div class="Grid  Grid--withGutters">